UF Health Shands Hospital ranked one of the nation's and region's top hospitals for

-You may have a bronchoscopy to help your doctor diagnose lung problems.
-Your doctor will be able to inspect the airways or take a biopsy sample.
+You may have a bronchoscopy to help your provider diagnose lung problems.
+Your provider will be able to inspect your airways or take a biopsy sample.

-Common reasons to perform a bronchoscopy for diagnosis are:
+Common reasons to do a bronchoscopy for diagnosis are:

-- Cough that has lasted more than 3 months without any other explanation
+- You have a cough that has lasted more than 3 months without any clear cause.

-- Infections in the lungs and bronchi that cannot be diagnosed any other way or need a certain type of diagnosis
+- You have an infection in your lungs and major airways (bronchi) that cannot be diagnosed any other way or need a certain type of diagnosis.

-- To diagnose a lung rejection after a lung transplant
+- To see if a lung rejection after a lung transplant is occurring.

-You may also have a bronchoscopy to treat a lung or airway problem, such as to:
+You may also have a bronchoscopy to treat a lung or airway problem.
+For example, it may be done to: